Scottish literature: Late Middle Ages

-In the late Middle Ages, Middle Scots, often simply called English, became the dominant language of the country.
+In the late Middle Ages, early Scots, often simply called English, became the dominant language of the country.
 It was derived largely from Old English, with the addition of elements from Gaelic and French.
 Although resembling the language spoken in northern England, it became a distinct dialect from the late fourteenth century onwards.
 It began to be adopted by the ruling elite as they gradually abandoned French.
 By the fifteenth century it was the language of government, with acts of parliament, council records and treasurer's accounts almost all using it from the reign of James I onwards.
 As a result, Gaelic, once dominant north of the River Tay, began a steady decline.
 Lowland writers began to treat Gaelic as a second class, rustic and even amusing language, helping to frame attitudes towards the highlands and to create a cultural gulf with the lowlands.

 The first surviving major text in Scots literature is John Barbour's Brus (1375), composed under the patronage of Robert II and telling the story in epic poetry of Robert I's actions before the English invasion until the end of the war of independence.
 The work was extremely popular among the Scots-speaking aristocracy and Barbour is referred to as the father of Scots poetry, holding a similar place to his contemporary Chaucer in England.
 In the early fifteenth century these were followed by Andrew of Wyntoun's verse Orygynale Cronykil of Scotland and Blind Harry's The Wallace, which blended historical romance with the verse chronicle.
 They were probably influenced by Scots versions of popular French romances that were also produced in the period, including The Buik of Alexander, Launcelot o the Laik and The Porteous of Noblenes by Gilbert Hay.